sdsc-ordes/smoc-api/deploy/README.md

 # docker compose automatically reads the .env file
 ```

-> [!IMPORTANT]
+### Streaming with minio

-> There are two options to use htsget streaming with the minio embedded in the compose setup:
+There are two options to use htsget streaming with the minio embedded in the compose setup:

-> Either manually create a host mapping from the minio service to localhost:
+1. Either manually create a host mapping from the minio service to localhost:
 > `echo "127.0.0.1 minio" >> /etc/hosts`

-> Or set S3_PUBLIC_URL to your local IP address (find it using hostname -I).
+2. Or set `S3_PUBLIC_URL` to your local IP address (find it using hostname -I).

+> [!NOTE]
-> This is because the S3 host must be available under the same name to the client and htsget.
+> This is because the S3 host must be available under the same name to both the client and htsget.

+These steps are not needed when using an external S3 server, in which case `S3_PUBLIC_URL` can just be set to the external S3 endpoint.